 Like Laurel, Doug is peer-rated as AV Preeminent, and was honored as a California Lawyer of the Year.
 Doug was honored as Lawyer of the Year by Best Lawyers in America, was named as an Encore Fellow in 2014 by encore.org, and was honored with the 2011 Outstanding Book Award by the International Institute for Conflict Prevention and Resolution.
 Doug is an adjunct faculty member of the San Joaquin College of Law and adjunct faculty member of the Pepperdine School of Law Straus Institute.
 He also serves as a core faculty member of the American Institute of Mediation and has several of his courses in negotiation and deep, empathic listening available online.
 Doug is a sought-after speaker and workshop presenter in negotiation, mediation, leadership, and problem-solving skills.

-Shanae Polk is Director of Alumni Programs for Prison of Peace.
+Shanae Polk is now a Staff Trainer for Prison of Peace at California Institution for Women.
 At the age of 19, Shanae was convicted of murder and sentenced to life in prison.
 While incarcerated, she realized the need to turn her life around and dedicated herself to that end.
 By the time she earned parole in 2015, she was the lead trainer for Prison of Peace at California Institution for Women.
 During her 17 years in prison she earned a college degree, a California state license as a substance abuse counselor, and certificates as a Peacemaker and Mediator through Prison of Peace.
 She has since been actively dedicated to giving back to the greater Los Angeles community.
 In addition to her work with Prison of Peace, Shanae is the Program Director at 2nd Call, a community based organization designed to assist in the personal development of high-risk individuals.

 Dimitra Gavriil is the Director of European Programs for Prison of Peace.
 Dimitra holds a JD and a LLM in EU Law from the University of Strasbourg, France.
 A lawyer with the Athens Bar Association since 1998, Dimitra became a full time conflict resolution practitioner in 2012.
 Her practice includes mediation, consulting and coaching as well as training in ADR methods and Restorative Practices within various settings that extend from businesses to schools to prisons.
 Dimitra is a JAMS Weinstein International Fellow, a co-founder and a member of several ADR related organizations in Greece and internationally.
 As of late 2016, Dimitra began implementing the Prison of Peace Program in Greek Prisons.